Cover for Osler Javan Jenkins's Obituary

 Though his passing leaves a space that can never be filled, the family finds peace and comfort in knowing that Osler has been welcomed home—reunited with those who went before him—and is now resting in the presence of the Lord.
 His life was a blessing, his memory a treasure, and his love a gift that will live on in all who knew him.

-Funeral services will be held Friday, May 29, 2026, at 1:00 p.m. at Little Vine Primitive Baptist Church in Dobson with Rev. Tanner Wood officiating.
-Burial will follow in the church cemetery.
+Funeral services will be held Thursday, May 28, 2026, at 1:00 p.m. at Elkin Funeral Service Chapel with Rev. Tanner Wood officiating.
+Burial will follow at Little Vine Primitive Baptist Church Cemetery.

 Online condolences may be made at http://www.elkinfuneralservice.com.